 Unbelievable Facts About Indian Food

 India is a land of butter chicken, pani-puri, jalebi and everything.
-The passion for food surpasses the passion for everything things.
+The passion for food surpasses the passion for everything.
 And why not?
-We should be nothing but proud of it with 29 states contributing to Indian cuisine and the number of dishes we have to our credit.
+We should be nothing but proud of it with 29 states contributing to Indian cuisine and the number of dishes.

 Amazing facts about Indian food that will certainly amaze the food inside you: